Don't miss out! Small business, big savings 🤑 Save 50%* Claim now

 Payroll

-When the year draws to a close your business may want to take a break for the holidays, this break is known as a shutdown.
-A shutdown can be tricky for your business especially when considering the need to manage your employees’ annual leave entitlements.
-This guide will provide you with some tips on how to handle this situation fairly while also meeting the needs of your business.
+When the year draws to a close, your business may want to take a break for the holidays – this break is known as a ‘shutdown’.
+This guide will provide tips on how to manage your employees’ annual leave entitlements fairly, while also meeting the needs of your business.

 Throughout the year, annual leave gradually builds up as employees work more hours.
 Accumulation of annual leave starts from the first day of employment, including the probation period.

 Annual leave will also accumulate while your employee is on paid leave, jury duty and long service leave.
-However, if they took unpaid annual leave, unpaid sick leave or unpaid parental leave then leave does not build up while on those leaves.
+However, if they take unpaid annual leave, unpaid sick leave or unpaid parental leave, then leave does not build up.

 Any unused leave generally carries over into the following year.
 When an employee has accumulated more than eight weeks of paid leave (or ten weeks for shift workers), it is typically considered excessive.